dimuthadithya/NWSDB2/assets/README/INTERNSHIP_DIARY.md

 I would like to thank:

-- My supervisor for guidance and feedback throughout the internship
+- My supervisor for continuous guidance, feedback, and support throughout the 9-week internship
-- NWSDB for providing the project opportunity
+- NWSDB IT department for providing the project opportunity and requirements
-- My institution for arranging this internship program
+- My institution for arranging this valuable internship program
-- Fellow students for their support and collaboration
+- Fellow students for their support, collaboration, and code review assistance
+- Online developer communities (Stack Overflow, PHP documentation) for technical support

 ---

+## Personal Reflection

+This 9-week internship was an incredible learning experience.
+I faced numerous challenges from database design to security implementation, each teaching me valuable lessons.
+The most significant growth came from debugging complex issues and documenting every error - this practice not only helped me learn but created valuable reference material.
+I'm proud of delivering a fully functional system with advanced features and comprehensive documentation.
+The experience has greatly improved my PHP development skills, database management knowledge, and professional work practices.

+---

-**Project Completion Date**: November 16, 2025
+**Project Completion Date**: [End Date]
-**Status**: Successfully Completed (Local Implementation)
+**Status**: Successfully Completed (Local Implementation Ready for Production)
 **Total Commits**: 180+
-**Lines of Code**: 15,000+ (PHP, HTML, CSS, SQL)
+**Lines of Code**: 18,000+ (PHP, HTML, CSS, SQL, JavaScript)
-**Project Duration**: 6 Weeks
+**Project Duration**: 9 Weeks
+**Final Project Size**: ~25 MB (including all assets and database)